covcom/388COM/Week_08_Wearables/README.md

     }
     ```

     Here once we receive the intent, we'll start the display activity to display the time elapsed.
-In the service class we broadcast every single second.
+In the service class, we broadcast every single second.
 This means that the display activity will get started every second too.
 Intent flags make sure that once we have a new activity started this new activity will relace what's already on the screen instead of adding on top of the stack.

 9. Open AndroidManifest.xml and insert the following within `application` tag